Sample Recruiting Flyer and Commitment Form

 Breakfast and Supplies

 Your Host church will provide everything for lunch and supper.
 Each group is responsible for storage, set-up, clean-up, etc for Breakfast.
 Adam will give you storage tubs with the listed items in them.
-Don’t forget your ice chest(s) and water coolers as Adam will keep you well supplied with water, milk and ice.
+Don’t forget your ice chest(s) and water coolers as Jesse will keep you well supplied with water, milk and ice.

 You will be provided with plenty of the following: